ConIT-AG/tartt-sdk-ios/README.md

 8. **Download Events**

-    While TARTT is downloading there a several delegation methods to show loading and a progress
+    While TARTT is downloading there a several delegation methods to show a loading indicator and a progress bar

-    * `channelDownloadStarted` only fires if there is really something to download
+    * `channelDownloadStarted` only fires if there is at least one file to download
     * `channelDownloadProgress:(long)bytesLoaded ofTotal:(long)bytesTotal` for progress information
-    * `channelDownloadFinishedWithSuccess:(TARTTChannel *)channel` as soon as the world is downloaded completly
+    * `channelDownloadFinishedWithSuccess:(TARTTChannel *)channel` will trigger when the world download has completed

 9. **Download Finished**